stegmaja/TSE/README.md

 ### Integration variables

+At its core, TSE integrates differential equations for the orbital elements which describe the state of the inner and outer orbit of the triple, as explained in the following.
+The inner orbit is described by the following seven variables:

 y[0:3] : Eccentricity vector of the inner binary

 y[3:6] : Dimensionless angular momentum vector of the inner binary

 y[6] : Semi-major axis (Rsun) of the inner binary

+Here, the first three are the x, y, and z components of the [eccentricity vector](https://en.wikipedia.org/wiki/Eccentricity_vector) pointing towards the periapsis of the inner binary and having a lenght equal to its eccentricity.
+The next three variables are the components of a vector parallel to the [orbital angular momentum vector](https://en.wikipedia.org/wiki/Two-body_problem#Two-body_motion_is_planar) of the inner binary with a length equal to $\sqrt{1-e^2}$.
+In many papers in triples, these vectors are usually denoted as $\mathbf{e}$ and $\mathbf{j}$, respectively.
+Finally, the seventh variable is the semi-major axis of the inner orbit in units of $\mathrm{R}_\odot$.
+The next seven variables repeat these properties for the outer orbit on which the tertiary companion orbits the centre of mass of the inner binary:

 y[7:10] : Eccentricity vector of the outer binary